Coromandel Forest Park

 Coromandel Forest Park is a protected area and conservation park administered by the Department of Conservation, covering 71,899 hectares of the Coromandel Peninsula, in the Thames Coromandel District of the Waikato Region.

 It consists of hills and valleys covered in dense native bush.
 One of the valleys, Kauaeranga Valley, also includes several swimming holes.

 The park borders the holiday resort town of Whangamatā.

 History

 Early history

 The forest park began as the Crosbies Settlement, an isolated group of five lots farmed by European settlers Thomas and Agnes Crosbie.
-The lots were only accessible by foot, horseback or horse-drawn sledge.
+The lots were only accessible by foot, horseback or horse-drawn vehicle.
 The lots were sold to another family in 1917, who had abandoned by the land by 1926.
 Other attempts to farm the land were unsuccessful, and bush had reclaimed the cleared land by the 1960s.

 In 1970 and 1971, the lots were incorporated into the newly established Coromandel Forest Park.
 A remaining woolshed was used as a trampers' hut until it blew down in the late 1980s.